Do you hold back from pitching guest posts because you are afraid of rejection?

 I came across tons of advice along the way.
 Some of it was great, but most of it was bad.

-Eventually I cracked the code and started getting over 80% of my pitches accepted.
+Eventually I cracked the code and started getting 4 out of every 5 of my pitches accepted.

-In this post I will show you exactly how you can create an exceptional pitch that is hard for any blogger to refuse.
+In this post I will show you exactly how you can create an exceptional pitch that bloggers find hard to refuse.

 Are you game?
 If you are then read on.